stcmedhub/ensemble_models/README.md

-# Deep Learning Image Classification with InceptionV3
+# Deep Learning Image Classification with InceptionV3 and EfficientNetV2B2 for Ensemble generation

-This repository contains code for training a deep learning model using the InceptionV3 architecture to classify images.
-The model is trained with advanced image augmentation techniques and evaluated using several metrics such as accuracy, AUC, precision, recall, and others.
+This repository contains code for training deep learning models using the InceptionV3 or EfficientNetV2B2 architecture to classify images.
+The models are trained with image augmentation techniques and evaluated using several metrics such as accuracy, AUC, precision, recall, and others.

 ## Overview

 The project uses TensorFlow 2.x (including Keras) along with several image preprocessing and augmentation techniques.
-It includes data generators for training and validation, model architecture for InceptionV3, and callbacks for model checkpoints and logging.
+It includes data generators for training and validation, model architecture for InceptionV3 and EfficientNetV2B2, and callbacks for model checkpoints and logging.

 ## Features

 - **InceptionV3 Model**: Used as the base model for image classification.
+- **EfficientNetV2B2 Model**: Used as the base model for image classification.
 - **Data Augmentation**: Advanced augmentations using the `albumentations` library.
 - **Image Preprocessing**: Custom preprocessing for input images.
 - **Metrics**: Evaluation includes binary accuracy, precision, recall, AUC, and confusion matrix metrics (True Positives, True Negatives, etc.).